 - Commuters are most interested in buying new vehicles.

 - Parents are compelled to protect their children.

 These buying audiences will be more receptive to well-planned marketing campaigns than others.
 For automotive brands, it will be important to not only target these audiences, but target high-intent individuals within these audiences going forward.

-Perhaps nothing can do more for an automotive business looking to boost new car sales this year than investing in a dynamic marketing platform that makes use of robust data, artificial intelligence, and machine learning to deliver on customer wants, needs, and expectations.
+Perhaps nothing can do more for an automotive business looking to boost new car sales this year than a dynamic marketing platform.
+One that makes use of robust data, artificial intelligence, and machine learning to deliver on customer wants, needs, and expectations.

 The right platform powered by the right data can monitor the behavior—especially online—of consumer’s interest in things like…

 Using this kind of intent-based data, OEMs and dealers can develop messaging that better connects with customers based on where they are in the buyer-cycle.

 With auto brands forced to optimize their resources and processes in response to the economic slowdown created by COVID-19, capitalizing on intent-based data will make it easier to attract net-new customers and regain lost revenue.